chaolongwang/SEEKIN/README.md

   ```
 Note that it is important to set `–p` to 'het' so that the SEEKIN-het estimator will be used and the `–f` option will be effective to take the individual-specific allele frequencies.
 Other options can be found by typing `../bin/seekin kinship -h`.

-The output files have the same format as described in Section 6.1.
+The output files have the same format as described in [Section 6.1](https://github.com/jinzhuangdou/SEEKIN/edit/master/README.md#L71) .